-New to the disability community, to Yale, or both?
+New to the disability community or Yale?
 Feeling overwhelmed?
 Check out the Disability@Yale Survival Guide, and provide feedback here!

-Disability Empowerment for Yale, or DEFY, is Yale’s only undergraduate advocacy and affinity organization for students with disabilities.
-Our membership includes Yalies with physical disabilities, mental illnesses, chronic illnesses, temporary disabilities, sensory disabilities, addictions & substance dependencies, and learning disabilities, as well as members of the greater New Haven community with these disabilities.
+Disability Empowerment for Yale (DEFY) is Yale’s only undergraduate advocacy and affinity organization for students with disabilities.
+We work on behalf of the hundreds of students navigating their time at this University with a disability.
+Our membership includes Yalies with physical disabilities, mental illnesses, chronic illnesses, temporary disabilities, sensory disabilities, addictions & substance dependencies, and learning disabilities, as well as New Haven community members with disabilities.

 DEFY’s vision is to make Yale more accessible and welcoming to students with disabilities, both physical and mental, chronic and temporary.

 Start a Conversation: Bring to light the issues surrounding disability to empower students, faculty, and staff to understand what it means to live and learn with a disability at Yale and to make this community more inclusive.

 Foster a Community: Develop a robust, intersectional coalition of disabled people and allies to advocate for the disabled community, create networks of support, host events, facilitate conversations, and invite experts and advocates to campus to raise awareness.

 DEFY is fighting for

 - An equitable University response to the COVID-19 pandemic